 Statistics posted by the Taxi, Limousine & Paratransit Association show that 90% of all Taxi drivers and 50% of all Sedan drivers are ISPs.
 These segments of the Transportation Industry are exposed to the very same worker classification legislation as the Courier and Trucking segments.

 Regardless of the segment, the same general principles apply:

 - Direction and Control – There are many nuances, specific to each segment of Transportation, that demonstrate direction and control.
 However, these factors always start with the intent of the contract, how the parties interact “in fact” and extend through the termination or completion of the terms of the agreement.

-- Relative Nature of the Work – This portion of worker classification tests is used to determine how much a company and IC rely on one another financially.
+- Relative Nature of the Work – This portion of worker classification tests is used to determine how much a company and ISP rely on one another financially.
 It is very similar to tests used to determine whether a worker is an Independently Established Business.

 - Consistency of the Work Performed – One of the tests used to determine a worker’s classification is how long they provide a consistent service both in contract and in fact.
 If the terms of engagement too closely mirror those of an employee, misclassification may be found.

-In order to stay current on all IC issues facing the Taxi and Limousine segments, show its industry support and help educate others, CMS remains an active member of both the Taxi, Limousine & Paratransit Association (TLPA) as well as the National Limousine Association (NLA).
+In order to stay current on all ISP issues facing the Taxi and Limousine segments, show its industry support and help educate others, CMS remains an active member of both the Taxi, Limousine & Paratransit Association (TLPA) as well as the National Limousine Association (NLA).

 Start improving your organization with CMS’ industry “best-practice” based approach to Independent Contractor Management; and align yourself with the professionals at CMS that are committed to improving your profitability, efficiency, and compliance today.